Chefelf's

 The Plot...

-A train full of CIA information has been borrowed by computer genius (Gene Hackman).
-With the aid of a contracted computer specialist, the PMRC hopes to intercept the borrowed technologies and get them back to their rightful owner.
-PETA, with the aid of Minneapolis Benchpress (George Clooney), must race through the Sahara Desert to deliver the borrowed nuclear warheads safely to the American people.
+A train full of government secrets has been hijacked by military genius (Robert Vaughn).
+With the assistance of a private weapons specialist, the FBI hopes to reclaim the stolen goods and return them to their rightful owner.
+The CIA, with the help of Austin Benchgood (George Clooney), must jet ski through the Sahara Desert to deliver the borrowed nuclear warheads safely to the Icelandic people.

-As if this wasn't enough, he has less than 12 days to do it.
+As if it wasn't hard enough, he has a mere 15 weeks to do it.

 Rated PG-13